-Golimumab (Simponi®) is a fully human anti-TNF-α IgG1? monoclonal antibody.
-Simponi®. is indicated in adults as an adjunct to methotrexate treatment for rheumatoid arthritis, alone or as an adjunct to methotrexate treatment for active psoriatic arthritis and as a single agent for active ankylosing spondylitis and ulcerative colitis.
+Golimumab (Simponi®) is a fully human anti-TNF-α monoclonal antibody.
+Simponi® is indicated in adults as an adjunct to methotrexate treatment for Rheumatoid Arthritis, alone or as an adjunct to methotrexate treatment for active Psoriatic Arthritis and as a single agent for active Ankylosing Spondylitis and Ulcerative Colitis.
 Starting from 2009, EMA and FDA have approved Simponi® for its first indications.
 Patents for Simponi® will expire in 2024 in US as well as in EU.

 Infliximab (Remicade®) is a chimeric (mouse/human) IgG1/kappa monoclonal antibody.
 Like etanercept and adalimumab, infliximab is a TNF-α blocker.
-Infliximab is indicated for treatment of a variety of autoimmune diseases, e.g. Crohn’s disease, Ulcerative Colitis and Rheumatoid Arthritis.
+Infliximab is indicated for treatment of a variety of autoimmune diseases, e.g. Crohn’s Disease, Ulcerative Colitis and Rheumatoid Arthritis.
 It is composed of human constant and murine variable regions with a molecular weight of approx. 144 kDa.
-The main patent of Remicade® expired in the EU in 2015 and will expire in the US in 2018.
-J&J, the owner of the originator molecule is trying to delay the entry of biosimilars with additional patents, however, is struggling to defend their validity at court.
+The main patent of Remicade® expired in the EU in 2015 and in the US in 2018.
+J&J, the owner of the originator molecule is trying to delay the entry of biosimilars with additional patents.

 Natalizumab (Tysabri®) is a humanized monoclonal antibody against the cellular adhesion molecule α4-integrin.
-Natalizumab is used in the treatment of Multiple Sclerosis and Crohn’s disease.
-Tysabri® got its first approval by FDA in 2004 for MS and subsequently for CD.
-In EU it was approved for MS in 2006.
+Natalizumab is used in the treatment of Multiple Sclerosis and Crohn’s Disease.
+Tysabri® got its first approval by FDA in 2004 for Multiple Sclerosis and subsequently for Crohn’s Disease.
+In EU it was approved for Multiple Sclerosis in 2006.
 The Tysabri® patents expired in 2015 in the EU as well as in the US.

-Nivolumab, (Opdivo®), is a fully human monoclonal IgG4 antibody.
-Nivolumab blocks programmed cell death 1 ligand 1 or programmed cell death 1 ligand 2 (PD-L1 or PD-L2) from binding to PD-1, a protein on the surface of activated T cells.
+Nivolumab (Opdivo®) is a fully human monoclonal IgG4 antibody.
+Nivolumab blocks programmed cell death ligand 1 or 2 (PD-L1 or PD-L2) from binding to PD-1, a protein on the surface of activated T cells.
 Opdivo® is indicated, among other cancer types, as a first or second line treatment for inoperable or metastatic melanoma.
-Nivolumab got its first approval in 2014 in the US.
+Opdivo® got its first approval in 2014 in the US.
 Several patent families around this drug are filed, with expiration dates of up to 2027 in US and 2026 in EU.

 Omalizumab (Xolair®) reduces sensitivity to inhaled or ingested allergens, especially in the control of moderate to severe allergic Asthma, which does not respond to high doses of corticosteroids.
 It is a recombinant humanized IgG1k monoclonal antibody that specifically binds to free human immunoglobulin E (IgE) in the blood and interstitial fluid and to the membrane-bound form of IgE (mIgE) on the surface of mIgE-expressing B -lymphocytes.
-Omalizumab is Indicated for moderate-to-severe persistent asthma and for chronic idiopathic urticaria in patients who remain symptomatic despite H1 antihistamine treatment.
+Xolair® is indicated for moderate-to-severe persistent Asthma and for Chronic Idiopathic Urticaria in patients who remain symptomatic despite H1 antihistamine treatment.
 Xolair® was developed by Genentech (Roche) in collaboration with Novartis.
 It was approved in US in 2003 and in EU in 2005.
-Key patents on Xolair® already expired.
+Key patents on Xolair® already expired in 2017.

 Ranibizumab (Lucentis®) is a humanized monoclonal antibody fragment created from the same parent mouse antibody as bevacizumab.
 It is indicated for the treatment of neovascular (wet) age-related macular degeneration, macular edema following retinal vein occlusion, diabetic macular edema, diabetic retinopathy, and myopic choroidal neovascularization.
 Its effectiveness is similar to that of bevacizumab, however, it is much cheaper.